cnhornbeck/Iridium/README.md

 ## Usage

-Once installed, you can start using Indium through the terminal.
+Once downloaded, open the application to begin.
 Below are some basic features:

 ### Import Mods

 To import mods, paste the mod IDs in the Import Input text box, with each mod ID separated by a new line.
 Then press `Ctrl+Enter` to submit the mods for download.
-Indium will automatically run `ferium upgrade` after all provided mods have been imported.
+Iridium will automatically run `ferium upgrade` after all provided mods have been imported.

 Example: